alexvanh/basic_off_time_driver/README.md

 attiny).
 The method presented in this firmware can be used on a stock nanjg driver.

-Off-time memory is implemented by storing a flag in an area of memory that does not get initialized.
+Off-time mode switching is implemented by storing a flag in an area of memory that does not get initialized.
 There is enough energy stored in the decoupling capacitor to power the SRAM and keep data during power off for about 500ms.